ThivyaTS/Artificial-Intelligence-Project/BITI1113/README.md

 The dataset/ directory contains the data described in the “Our music recommendation system dataset” section.

-There are two datasets song_data.csv and triplets_file.csv. song_data.csv dataset consist of 1000001 rows and 5 columns
-which are song_id, title, release, artist name and year.
-While the triplets_file.csv dataset contains 1048576 rows and 3 columns which are user_id, song_id and listen_count.
-The ong_data.csv dataset is holding the main data for the system and the triplets_file.csv dataset contains the data that have been collected from the user and counting the time for each song being played.
-According to the counter the recommender can predict the recommendation
+There are two datasets in our system.
+First, song_data.csv.
+Song_data.csv dataset consist of 1000001 rows and 5 columns which are song_id, title, release, artist name and year.
+Second, triplets_file.csv dataset contains 1048576 rows and 3 columns which are user_id, song_id and listen_count.
+The song_data.csv dataset is holding the main data for the system and the triplets_file.csv dataset contains the data that have been collected from the user and counting the time for each song being played according to the counter data that the recommender can predict from it and give the recommendation.

 Explanation of the three Python scripts: